legendddhgf/GradeMaster/README.md

 * A main file to call everything else

 ## Ideas undergoing consideration (No form to this section whatsoever)
-* Think about how to effectively reflect grades (particularly after regrades) in the system
 * version control?
-* Have a remote mode where you can run the system as a server on the system with the files to be graded and as a remote client on the system where one prefers working.
-    * will be looking into daemon() so the server side runs itself as a background process
-* How to handle midway changes to sections.
+* Have remote/client modes
+* Think about how to effectively reflect grades (particularly after regrades) in the system: currently considering hashing all section info into ID
     * It's one thing to change the name but if the section is unrelated, then there are a number of options:
         * delete the grades for the section if it's information is removed (dangerous, what if somebody was just trying to add a section and deleted a bunch of their work)
         * save the grades for the section even if it's removed (now you end up having a bunch of files that may not be necessary but there are other complications)